-We are nearing the most wonderful time of the year so I figured I would take the time to write a guide and give you a complete look at Epcot’s Festival Of The Holidays.
+We are nearing the most wonderful time of the year so I figured I would take the time to write a guide and give you a complete look at Epcot International Festival of the Holidays.
 Let’s take a look at the holiday offerings taking place at Epcot this year.

 If you haven’t been to Epcot during the holidays you may be wondering if this is a new event as a lot of folks just haven’t heard of it.
-Technically, Festival Of The Holidays has been around for a couple of years now.
-It used to be called Holidays Around The World, but last year it was rebranded to Festival Of The Holidays to fall in line with the other events that take place at Epcot
+Technically, Epcot International Festival of the Holidays has been around for a couple of years now.
+It used to be called Holidays Around The World, but it was rebranded to Epcot International Festival of the Holidays to fall in line with the other events that take place at Epcot throughout the year.

 The countries in the World Showcase are beautifully decorated for the holidays, there are some really great holiday overlays on some attractions as well.
 Including some incredibly beautiful lights dressed all over Living With The Land.

 But of course, in typical Epcot style tons of food is brought in.
-The event will feature 12 holiday kitchens serving up classic dishes from around the globe.
-Festival Of The Holidays will also include tons of entertainment; with 7 holiday storytellers, six musical acts, and so much more.
+The event will feature 16-holiday kitchens serving up classic dishes from around the globe.
+New this year is the Nochebuena Cocina near the Port of Entry featuring all plant-based holiday foods.
+In addition to the kitchens, places like Joffrey’s Coffee and Tea Company, the Refreshment Port, and the Funnel Cake stand will have delicious seasonal treats.
+Festival Of The Holidays will also include tons of entertainment; with 9-holiday storytellers, musical acts, and so much more.

 Food at Festival Of The Holidays